⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 • Verify the page's data-access attribute matches the user's role

-• For client users, ensure one of their role tags matches the client name in data-access="client:name" (e.g. a user with the dianomi tag can access data-access="client:dianomi")
+• For brand users, ensure one of their role tags matches the brand name in data-access="brand:name" (e.g. a user with the acme tag can access data-access="brand:acme")

 Auth not working locally